sirkris/Reddit.NET/README.md

 POST [/r/<subreddit>]/wiki/settings/<page>
 GET [/r/<subreddit>]/wiki/<page>

-Total:  168 / 205 (82%)
+Total:  169 / 205 (82%)

-There are 37 endpoints listed in the API docs that are not currently supported (mostly because I haven't been able to get them to work yet).
+There are 36 endpoints listed in the API docs that are not currently supported (mostly because I haven't been able to get them to work yet).

-All 168 of the supported endpoints are covered by unit tests and all of those tests are passing.
+Virtually all of the supported endpoints are covered by unit tests (voting and admin-reporting were manually tested for obvious reasons) and all of those tests are passing.